McFlip/batch-decipher-pst/README.md

 No keys are stored to disk unencrypted, but it is your responsibility to use a strong password for extracted keys.
 The output emails are in plain text so ensure you have properly managed permissions on the output folder at `/srv/public`.
 Secrets are passed in to the scripts using environment variables.
 This assumes they are running inside a container that only lives long enough to run the script.

+### SAML Auth

+This project uses Next-Auth and Samlify to provide SAML 3rd party auth suitable for enterprise use on an intranet.

 ## Build